Tips for parents

 If your child is considering an exchange for a semester, or even a whole year abroad, this information may help you feel confident in their decision.
 We acknowledge that sending your child off overseas can be scary.
 An overseas exchange might be the first time they've travelled without you, or it might be the first time they've been overseas at all.

 But studying overseas is an exciting opportunity.
 Your child will experience new cultures and languages, eat things they've never tried before, make new friends and have fun.
-But importantly they'll gain a valuable international perspective in their study and forge global career connections.
+But importantly they'll gain a valuable international perspective in their studies and forge global career connections.

 We've compiled this list of tips to help prepare you and your child for the exciting adventure ahead.

 Your number-one concern about allowing your child to take part in study overseas is likely to be their safety.
 Their safety is also very important to us.
-At Monash we have state-of-the art campus security, and we ensure our safe environment with 24-hour campus security that includes regular security patrols and CCTV camera surveillance.

 Career and study benefits